Dong Chang (warlord): Background

 It is not known when Dong Chang was born, but it was known that he was from Lin'an (臨安, in modern Hangzhou, Zhejiang), which was part of Hang Prefecture (杭州).
 During the rebellion of the army officer Wang Ying in 876–877, Dong joined a local militia to defend against Wang's raids.
 After Wang's rebellion was defeated, Dong, for his contributions during the campaign, was made the defender of Shijing Base (石鏡, in modern Hangzhou).

 In 878, when the agrarian rebel Cao Shixiong (曹師雄) was pillaging both Zhenhai Circuit (鎮海, headquartered in modern Zhenjiang, Jiangsu), which Hang Prefecture belonged to, and Zhedong Circuit (浙東, headquartered in modern Shaoxing, Zhejiang), the Hang Prefecture government tried to resist the pillages by recruiting 1,000 men from each of the counties in the prefecture.
 Dong and seven others became the militia commanders, and their troops became known as the "Eight Corps of Hang Prefecture".
-Among the men serving under Dong at the time was Qian Liu, who became a key officer under him.
+Among the men serving under Dong at the time was Qian Liu, who would become a key officer under him.